mdsol/appconnect-android/docs/getting_started.md

 ### Important Considerations
 - Although there can be multiple Datastore instances, they are all communicating with the same persistent store (a local SQlite database).
-- Datstore instances are not thread safe.
-If you are creating a new thread (perhaps to make a network request asynchronously) then you should create a new Datastore to accompany it.
+- Datastore instances are not thread-safe.
+If you are creating a new thread - perhaps to make a network request asynchronously - then you should create a new Datastore to accompany it.
-- Instances loaded from a Datstore are not thread safe.
-Instead of passing an instance to a separate thread, pass the instance's ID (e.g. Java: `user.getID()`, Swift: `user.objectID`) and use a separate Datastore to load the instance.
+- Instances loaded from a Datstore are not thread-safe.
+Instead of passing an instance to a separate thread, pass the instance's ID - for example, Java: `user.getID()`, Swift: `user.objectID` - and use a separate Datastore to load the instance.

 ## Network Requests